formal-land/coq-of-ocaml/doc/docs/configuration.md

 A list of files to require as `.mli` rather than as `.ml`.
 The files are described by their corresponding module name.

 #### Explanation
 In OCaml, there are two kinds of files, namely `.ml` and `.mli` files.
-We import both with coq-of-ocaml, but only the `.ml` file is complete and sufficient.
+We import both with `coq-of-ocaml`, but only the `.ml` file is complete and sufficient.
 The `.mli` import corresponds to axioms without the definitions.
 However, sometimes the import of the `.ml` version fails but the `.mli` works.
 Then, we may want to use the imported `.mli` as a dependency in the `Require` directive rather than the imported `.ml` version.

 ## variant_constructors
 #### Example